Fix: Searches on Bing automatically jump-scroll on Top

 Reset browser settings

-1. Open your browser and under Extensions, look for TamperMonkey and install it.
+1. Open your browser’s Extensions area and search for Tampermonkey, then install it.

-2. Open the extension and click on the plus (+) button on the top-right side.
+2. Open the Tampermonkey extension and click the plus sign (+) at the top-right to add a new script.

-3. Copy and paste the following script in the <New userscript> window.
+3. Copy and paste the following script into the <New userscript> window.

 Use third-party tool to change script